MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/roadmap.md

 To be successful in adopting the cloud, customers must prepare its people, technology and processes to be ready for this digital transformation.
 CAF includes a section outlining the overall adoption journeys, Migration and Innovation, as an overview for the customers, and it’s broken down into the adoption journey phases:

 - **Plan:** Align business outcomes to actionable technology backlogs.
 Planning consists of three areas of early stage planning activities: 1) Defining business justification and business outcomes, 2) Prioritizing workloads based on impacts to the business outcomes, 3) Creating a cloud adoption plan based on current digital estate and prioritized workloads.
 - **Ready:** Prepare the people, culture and environment for change.
-There are 3 key components in Ready: 1) Create a Cloud Strategy Team and other organizational alignment, 2) Create a skills readiness plan across roles and functions, 3) Set up an Azure Foundation by preparing the cloud environment.
+There are three key components in Ready:
+  1. Create a Cloud Strategy team and other organizational alignment.
+  2. Create a skills readiness plan across roles and functions.
+  3. Set up an Azure foundation by preparing the cloud environment.
 - **Adopt:** Implement the desired changes across IT and business process helping customers realize their business, technology and people strategies.
 Adopt includes several areas of work that will depend on what the organization is actually implementing.
+This includes four main areas:
+  - Workloads and assets migration.
+  - Apps and data modernization.
+  - Cloud governance.
-This includes 4 main areas: 1) workloads and assets migration, 2) apps and data modernization, 3) cloud governance, 4) assets and workloads management and operation in the cloud.
+  - Assets and workloads management and operation in the cloud.

 In reality, these phases are not linear and most likely would turn into a cycle, where customers are revisiting and expanding adoption plans, as their people becomes more cloud proficient, their apps and workloads are properly managed and operated, aligned with corporate policies, delivering on their business outcomes.